felixdelissen/dc-lite-lob/README.md

 ## Data

-LOBSTER Level-3 message files. **No market data is included in this repository** — LOBSTER data is licensed and must be obtained separately.
+LOBSTER Level-3 message files. **No market data is included in this repository**: LOBSTER data is licensed and must be obtained separately.
 The serialization script expects the standard LOBSTER message CSV layout: time, event type, order ID, size, price (dollars × 10,000), direction.

 Experiments use a single NYSE instrument (Public Storage, PSA) over 252 trading days in 2016, split chronologically: 214 days train, 25 validation, 13 test.